abhr1994/InfoworksDataValidator/README.md

 3)Start using the tool
 $iwx-datavalidation-tool --name Rockstar
 Welcome to Infoworks Data Validator Tool!
-Nitin
+Rockstar